ferrous-systems/rust-training/training-slides/src/dealing-with-unwrap.md

 }
 ```

-Takeaway: we prefer using `?` where possible instead of `match` expressions or elaborate pattern matching
+We prefer using `?` instead of highly nested pattern matching

 ## Option into Result

-Sometimes you find an error and you want to add more context to be handled.
+* Sometimes you find an error and you want to add more context to the handler

-i.e., we have `Option`, but we want a `Result`:
+* In essence: we have `Option`, but we want a `Result`:

 ```rust [], ignore
 fn find_user(username: &str) -> Option<&str> {